 But I agree that there are counterexamples of curious conservatives, like the Hoover Institute's Russ Roberts, and I'm open to more that prove me wrong!
 What I most wish for is a smart, conservative counterpoint to The Weeds, the generally liberal Vox policy podcast with Ezra Klein, Matt Yglesias (one of my favorite thinkers), and Sarah Kliffe.

-Labels: best, biography, criticism, epistemology, history, journalism, literature, philosophy, politics, reading
+Labels: best, biography, criticism, epistemology, history, journalism, literature, philosophy, podcast, politics, reading